Noted journalist and author Anil Dharker dead | Entertainment

 Dharker (74) was the founder and director of the Mumbai International Literary Festival, held in November every year and was also the founder and director of Literature Live! which holds literary evenings throughout the year in the city.

-He underwent a bypass procedure at a Mumbai hospital on Thursday died there on Friday morning, the colleague said.
+He underwent a bypass procedure at a Mumbai hospital on Thursday and died there Friday morning, the colleague said.

 Over a five-decade-long illustrious career, Dharker had been a columnist and writer, an architect, a member of the advisory committee of the film censor board and more.